FernFern← Home

 What we’re actively working on:

-- Architecture R&D. We’re actively iterating on the model architecture for decreasing sim-to-real gap, longer horizon stability, lower per-frame latency, and sharper contact physics.
+• Architecture R&D. We’re actively iterating on the model architecture to increase long-horizon stability, lower per-frame latency, and improve contact physics on difficult objects like deformables.

 We’re building this for three kinds of teams.
 Policy developers who want their checkpoints evaluated end-to-end on a managed cloud platform, without standing up their own robot fleet.
 RL researchers who want Gym-style environments backed by learned physics, so training runs don’t need real hardware in the loop.
 And robotics companies who want a custom world model fitted to their own embodiments and existing teleop data — so evaluation and RL training happen in their physics, not a generic one.
 If any of those describe you, reach out at founders@fern.bot.